asugden/bebox/README.md

 __NOTE:__ Has not yet been made compatible with the new BeBox system.
 Will be updated soon.
 - BeBox.ino  the code to run the BeBox system
 - mpr121.h  the header definitions required for the capacitance lick detection system
+- encoder_scanbox.ino  code to run an encoder that connects to the Scanbox system from Neurolabware

 ##pcb designs: